pragyagupta333/SQL_Concepts/03_SQL_concepts.md

         create table test(
         a text[] )

+## What is Schema ?
+A schema is a logical collection of database objects such as tables, views, stored procedures, indexes, triggers, functions.

+## Need of schema in database
+- Facilitate security management i.e who can access what database objects,you can grant someone access to a schema without exposing your entire database to them.
+- Serves as a namespace, that is preventing name clashes between objects from different schemas.
+- They partition your database to make management easier.

 ## Unique Keys V/S Primary Keys
 - Unique key can have NULLs but primary key cannot